firepear/ladderback/README.md

 `<script type="module" src="./path/to/ladderback/l.js"></script>`

-Since ladderback uses ES6 modules, which load asynchronously, wait until the `DOMContentLoaded` event has fired, then get a handle on the ladderback object:
+Since ladderback uses ES6 modules, wait until the `DOMContentLoaded` event has fired, then get a handle on the ladderback object using a mechanism like:

 ```
 <script>